Lazytrackz/search_engine/README.md

 *- requests.json is not found* - if file request.json wasn't found

-**Please notice that if you see this warnigs, you'll get the result in answers.json without incorrect documents and requests.**
+**Please notice that if you see this warnings, you'll get the result in answers.json without incorrect documents and requests.**